Skip to main content

 How will I be assessed?

-Many modules have written examinations at the end of the Autumn or Spring Semesters, with some also having an element of continuous assessment.
-This may include problem-solving exercises, written reports, computer programs and oral presentations.
-Feedback on progress is typically provided through a combination of discussion in class, written comments on submitted work and review of outline solutions to problems.
-You are encouraged to discuss any queries related to specific modules with individual lecturers.
+Feedback on progress is typically provided through a combination of discussion in class, comments relating to submitted work, and review of outline solutions to problems.
+This provides you with opportunity to reflect on your progress and develop independent learning strategies.
+You are also encouraged to discuss any queries related to specific modules with individual lecturers.

 What skills will I practise and develop?